Chair in Law

 His research has covered systems theory, the regulation of risk, governance in the EU, corporate governance and energy law.
 He has been involved in a number of international projects both in research and teaching.
 He has provided specialist training in oil and gas law and corporate governance for the corporate sector, expert advice in international arbitration, and consultancy to international organisations.
 He is series editor (together with Professor Julian Webb) of the Law, Science and Society series published by Routledge-Cavendish.

 PhD Supervision Interests

-Dr Paterson is interested in supervising research students working in the following areas: company law (especially corporate governance), legal theory and oil and gas law.
+Prof. Paterson is interested in supervising research students working in the following areas: corporate governance, legal theory and energy law.